soul-bits/SoulBits/public/resume-rules.md

 To create a job-ready resume with the highest chances of getting shortlisted, focus on these **three points**:

-1. **Best Template**: Professional, eye-catching, and readable by ATS systems (see visual-rules for template and formatting guidelines)
+1. **Best Template**: Professional, eye-catching, and readable by ATS systems (see resume-visual-rules for template and formatting guidelines)
 2. **Optimized Content**: Content that makes your value immediately clear to humans who are skimming in 10-15 seconds
 3. **Human Readability**: Structure and organization that supports quick scanning by recruiters